-My goal is to evacuate the entire girlfriend/ child entourage back to ANYWHERE else as soon as the US State Department gives its blessing (aka visas), anyway (note:18 months later; still no visas.
+My goal is to evacuate the entire girlfriend/ child entourage back to ANYWHERE else as soon as the US State Department gives its blessing (aka visas), anyway (note:5 YEARS later; still no visas.
 I don't know who to bribe apparently).
 Note that the top is posing for this picture on the “flat pack” picnic table I built next to the flat pack Christmas Tree peeking out on the right.
 I am having to build EVERYTHING here!

 Except for the Ikea Moose I toted from America and assembled Christmas eve.

 Step 11: First Test Fit